Impact on health and well-being

 Our sleep needs to be restful and restorative.
 After a good night's sleep, individuals feel mentally sharp and rested.
 Muscle repair, tissue growth and many other essential processes occur primarily during sleep, thereby affecting wellbeing and quality of life.

 And the environment we sleep in — be it outdoors but mainly indoors — has a great effect on quality and quantity of our sleep.
+In terms of creating a good indoor environment in a bedroom or room where sleep is of main priority, there are several things that are worth to be considered.

 Discover more about sleep quality and its effect